Teacher Model Fingerprinting Attacks Against Transfer Learning: Conclusions

 \section{Conclusions}

 In this paper, we take the first step to investigate the teacher model exposure threat in the transfer learning context.
 In particular, we propose a novel teacher model fingerprinting attack that can efficiently trace back the origin of a student model.
-We have empirically studied the attack performance on various factors across different real-world settings, including teacher model architecture, transfer learning task, transfer learning strategy, query budget, attack probing dataset, as well as attack probing features.
-Our extensive experiment results demonstrate that our proposed attack can accurately identify the teacher model even on restrictive attack scenarios, such as top-1 label exposure and no realistic data available.
-Furthermore, we propose a robust teacher model fingerprinting attack to eliminate false positives from the inference results.
-Finally, we present a practical model stealing attack facilitated by our teacher model fingerprinting attack.
+Extensive experiment results demonstrate that our attack can accurately identify the teacher model even in restrictive attack scenarios, such as top-1 label exposure and no realistic data available.
+Besides, we propose a robust attack to eliminate false positive inference results.
+We also show that our attack can facilitate advanced attacks or help model forensics.
 Our findings highlight the urgent need for new model confidentiality protection measures specified for transfer learning.